ynixon/Teams-Yeelight-Status-Indicator/README.md

   - Restart the bulb if it fails to respond.

 - **ChromeDriver Errors**:
-  - Make sure ChromeDriver is installed and its version matches your Chrome browser.
+  - `webdriver-manager` is used, so manual installation of ChromeDriver is not required.
-  - Update the `chromedriver_path` in `config.yaml` if necessary.
+  - Ensure your Chrome browser is up to date.

 - **Teams Status Not Detected**:
   - Confirm that Teams is fully loaded before running the script.